2010 ROSE BOWL/BCS CHAMPIONSHIP GAMES

 FROM OUR STAT BOOTH:

-My brother, Craig, and SPU's Dan Lepse send final statistics electronically as Alabama celebrates.
+My brother, Craig, and SPU's Dan Lepse send final statistics electronically as Alabama celebrates after winning the 2010 BCS National Championship.

 Back again in 2011, this time without a PAC-10 team in the game, Dr. Gary kept the defensive statistics for the Rose Bowl Game between TCU and Wisconsin.